MoAKgit/Iranian-Car-Licence-Plate-Detection/README.md

 Since the annotations are not in the right format of Yolo-v7, I used the service provided by the Roboflow website to generate corresponding annotations for Yolo-v7.

-The modified dataset is available using these lines of code:
+The modified dataset is available using a couple of codes below:

 ## usage
 ```python